 Pulau Pangkor is situated across the shore of Perak in Malaysia.
 It is about 90 km southwest of Ipoh town.
 Pulau Pangkor has very ironic and motivating culture.
 Its history redirects us back to the early times of Pirates and fisherman who had seek shelter here.
 Although it is still occupied by fishermen, who have taken refuge in dispersed fishing villages beside the eastern coastline.
 Pangkor, however, is a forested island and has some of the most pleasant beaches.
 It is a home to countless species of reptiles, amphibians and caecilians.

 Apart from its appealing natural exquisiteness, Pangkor Island is a home to many tourist attraction sites that has always fascinated the tourists who visit the Island in countless numbers from all over the world.
-From temples and other heritage sites and eateries to shopping, Pangkor ensures its visitors a great time.
+From temples and other heritage sites and eateries to shopping, there are plenty of tourist attractions in Pangkor Island.

 Overview of Foo Lin Kong Temple